MeMChips/gween-theme/README.md

 # Optional

-create a folder/file named "enable_fonts" to get the custom font
+Create a folder/file named "enable_fonts" in the aliucord folder to get the custom font.

-# Updates

-Coming Soon...